Naiad, a Gemini-powered Data Storytelling AI Assistant for Google Slides

 We then set out to design the high-fidelity wireframes and prototypes containing the updated AI and user flow.

-Being actively involved in framing the research question, I led the design of the tool whilst also solely developing the same.
+Being actively involved in framing the research question, I led the development of the tool using Google AI Studio and Claude.

-In order to "vibe code" the tool, I suggested and strongly insisted on the need for a "Prompt" Requirements Document (as opposed to your regular Product Requirements Document).
+In order to "vibe code" the tool, I suggested and strongly insisted on the need for a "Prompt" Requirements Document (like your regular Product Requirements Document).
 Contributing to its creation, I helped put together parts of the PRD alongside the UX Researcher on the team.

 I then set out to build the tool using Google AI Studio to build an extension on Apps Script using Gemini's API.